-A Brazilian fan of the deck explains why it is his favorite to read
+ABrazilian fan of The Tarot of Prague explains why it is his favorite to read.

 People from all sorts of backgrounds become involved with Tarot, and also have different reasons for choosing the deck they use.